MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/integrate-sales-navigator.md

   - D365LinkedIn
 ---

-# Integrate LinkedIn Sales Navigator solutions for Dynamics 365
+# Integrate LinkedIn Sales Navigator solutions for Dynamics 365 for Customer Engagement

 Digital transformation is real.
 Across every industry vertical, companies are rethinking their business processes and entire segments are reorganizing.
 Enhance key application scenarios by connecting the system of record with the [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] data graph and insights.
 Build custom applications powered by [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Sales Navigator intelligence, enhancing business processes with data about people, organizations, and relationships.

-## Unified Interface apps: Sales Navigator Controls for Dynamics 365 Unified Interface
+## Unified Interface apps: Sales Navigator Controls for Dynamics 365 for Customer Engagement Unified Interface

 Two flavors of [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Sales Navigator controls are [available through AppSource](install-sales-navigator.md) and [can be placed on any desktop Unified Interface application form](add-sales-navigator-controls-forms.md).
 You can configure your forms to show more than one control at the same time.